Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 In 1811 several attempts were made to find coal in the area.
-After a great deal of investment and sinking a shaft over 1,000 feet deep, the project was abandoned due to the discovery of a mineral spring deep underground.
+After a great deal of investment, and the sinking of a 1,000 feet deep shaft, the project was abruptly halted due to the discovery of a mineral spring deep underground.
 The waters rapidly flooded the excavation, leaving the miners no choice but to abandon the project.
 After the initial disappointment, it occurred to local entrepreneurs that the spring itself might be of value.
 The water was duly analysed, and found to contain beneficial minerals.
 A well was sunk at great expense, and a spa was established with hotels and other accommodation soon being built to accommodate visitors.
 Today Woodhall Spa still retains some of its Victorian grandeur, but it has also seen some smart, new housing development, and it is considered to be one of Lincolnshire's most desirable property hotspots.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.